-I have enjoyed a few family camping trips as a child on the Isle of Arran and also in my childhood neighbours back garden.
-Both camping experiences being before I was diagnosed or even showing any real signs of having Muscular Dystrophy let alone using a wheelchair.
+I have enjoyed a few family camping trips as a child on the Isle of Arran and also in my childhood neighbour’s back garden.
+Both camping experiences were before I was diagnosed or even showing any real signs of having Muscular Dystrophy let alone using a wheelchair.
 So it is safe to say my experience of sleeping outdoors is pretty limited.

 So when my friends at Euan’s Guide invited me to try glamping with a stay in the wheelchair accessible canvas cottage at Glampotel Dundas Castle I jumped at the chance.
 I was really intrigued and excited to experience the more luxurious side of camping as a wheelchair user.

 Glampotel Dundas Castle

 Glampotel prides itself as the leading eco-tourism glamping hotel chain with two of its nine locations being in Scotland.
 Dundas Castle is a fantastic setting for these canvas cottages (tents).
 Combining all the benefits of being out in the wilderness with all the comforts of a luxury hotel.

 The ten canvas cottages at Glampotel Dundas Castle overlook the castle’s private loch with plenty of opportunities to spot the local wildlife and enjoy the beautiful views from the wooden deck.

 As you arrive at the glampsite you’ll be greeted with a Welcome Hut where you can check-in.
 Prior to our arrival, the Glamping Wardens had sent me a text message instructing us to make our way straight to our tent.

 Each tent is individually named making it easy to identify which is your own.
 We parked our car in the parking bay next to the accessible tent called Wren.

 We then quickly made our way up the wooden ramp onto the private patio for a closer look.
 The patio was fitted with outdoor furniture, a gas BBQ, a patio heater and a small outdoor fridge.